TRACE MINERAL MANAGEMENT

 What are the effects of improved fibre digestibility on production of volatile fatty acids in the rumen?

 Increased fermentation in the rumen can be of benefit, if more VFA are absorbed, generating more energy substrate available for production purposes.
-In a trial by Guimares et all[8], feeding INtelliBond hydroxy trace minerals instead of sulphates resulted in an increase of VFA production of 21% resulting in an increase in propionate production of 15%.
-The effect of replacing sulfate trace minerals by IntelliBond hydroxy trace minerals on total VFA production is however not always observed.
+In a trial by Guimares et all[8], feeding Selko IntelliBond hydroxy trace minerals instead of sulphates resulted in an increase of VFA production of 21% resulting in an increase in propionate production of 15%.
+The effect of replacing sulfate trace minerals by Selko IntelliBond hydroxy trace minerals on total VFA production is however not always observed.
 This could partly be explained by the difficulty of assessing total VFA production accurately.

 Figure 1: Milk production in kg/day in cows supplemented with sulphates, a mixture of sulphates and organic trace minerals or with hydroxy trace minerals